dlukes/eaf-to-paula/README.md

   [Saxon / Saxon B](http://saxon.sourceforge.net/) is expected by the bundled wrapper script
   - install on Ubuntu with `apt-get install libsaxonb-java`
+- an XML validator, such as `xmllint`
+  - install on Ubuntu with `apt-get install libxml2`
 - Python 3.x if (to run the bundled wrapper script)

 # Usage

 Verify that the first string in the `XSLTPROC` list is a correct path to an XSLT 2.0 compliant processor on your system (or change it accordingly).
+Similarly with the XML validator command stored in the `XMLLINT` list.
 Then,
 run:

 ```bash